SerenTera/DressUpYourFriends/README.md

 ### Main action/module command (PLayers must be visible in your vicinity):
 - dressup (name): Dress up the named person appearance with your saved costume/appearance.
 Can be in any captialization, just spelling matters.
 Eg: 'dressup seren' can dress up any igns seren,Seren, SEREN, seReN,etc. Only works if you can see them and have not disabled the module.
 - dressupsave (name): Dress up AND SAVE the named person appearance with your saved costume/appearance.
 Works though logouts/out of range, where the character changed appearance will stay till it is deleted with next command OR module is disabled.
 You can use this to decide what each individual on your server looks like on your end permenently till you disable/use next command.
 Eg: 'dressupsave seren' can dress up any igns seren,Seren, SEREN, seReN,etc and saves the changed appearance/costume.
 When 'Seren' is come across again after logouts/out of range, seren will be dressed up as what is saved.
+The character datas are all saved in playerdata.json.
 - dressupdelete (name): Delete the named person saved by the previous command.
 Eg. 'dressupdelete Seren' deletes seren's saved data.
 - dutoggle: Toggle enabling/disabling of module.
 Disable module will disable logging of targets around you, disables saving of your appearances and clears all saved targets.
 This effectively makes the module disabled.
 You have to unequip and re-equip something to save your appearances (look for the message that indicates this), as well as move out and back into the visible vicinity of your targets to save their ids after re-enabling the module.